VikParuchuri/blog/meta-post-1/meta-post-1.md

 Both roles have associated variables in their vars folder that you can edit if you want, but there is no real reason not to use the defaults.

+### Running the playbook

 We can now run `ansible-playbook -vvv --user=ubuntu  wp_prod.yml -i ./ec2.py  -c ssh`, and it will connect to our EC2 server and configure it with wordpress.

 If the command creates an error, you may have done the cloudformation configuration incorrectly and tagged your machines improperly.
 You can look at the tags and fix this in the "hosts" section of the `wp_prod.yml` playbook.

-Once the ansible script finishes running, you can go to `YOUR_SERVER_NAME/wp-admin/install.php` on your server to begin wordpress installation.  `YOUR_SERVER_NAME` should be what you entered for `elb_address` in the template.
+Once the playbook finishes running, you can go to `YOUR_SERVER_NAME/wp-admin/install.php` on your server to begin wordpress installation.  `YOUR_SERVER_NAME` should be what you entered for `elb_address` in the template.
 In this example, I set up route 53 to point to my ELB, and used the route 53 domain.

 Setting up wordpress